The CNI MRI Technology School Advantage:

 The Magnetic Resonance Imaging (MRI) technologist profession has seen an increase in demand in the health care field in recent years and employment is expected to grow by about 17% from 2008 – 2018**.
 CNI College's MRI Tech Training Program in Orange County, California prepares students for a rewarding and fulfilling career as an MRI technologist.

 MRI technologists work in a medical setting, operating MRI equipment for physicians and other healthcare practitioners, in order to help them diagnose and treat patients.
-The 1720 hour MRI program consists of 720 classroom and lab hours and 1000 externship hours, where students will acquire the knowledge, attitude, skills, and get hands-on experience imaging at a clinical facility.
 After completing the CNI College MRI Tech Training, students will receive a diploma and have the knowledge to perform clinical MRI exams in medical clinics and imaging centers.

 You can learn to operate MRI equipment in order to perform scans on patients and provide physicians and other health professionals with the diagnostic information they need to make accurate diagnoses and treatment plans.
-CNI College can also give you the opportunity to gain real-life experience through an extensive externship within a clinical facility.
+The MRI Tech Training Program at CNI's career training school can also give you the opportunity to gain real-life experience through an extensive externship within a clinical facility.
 Plus, you can prepare to take the industry national certification examination from the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT).

 Get your career started as an MRI technologist at CNI College!
 Request more information today to find out how you can prepare to pursue entry-level MRI technologist positions within a wide range of health care environments!